This topic explains how to register custom components that can be invoked by your content creators in Markdoc (Markdown) files.

 The line break is a very simple component, that adds a linebreak (<br>).
 In reality, you can achieve the linebreak in Markdoc by ending a line with a \.
 However, it makes for the simple "Hello World" of custom tags.
 And it requires almost no React knowledge.

-If they don't exist yet, create the @theme directory in your project root.
-Inside of that, create a markdoc directory.
+If you don't have it yet, create a @theme directory in your project root.
+Inside @theme, create a markdoc directory.

 This is what your directory structure may look after you follow this tutorial.